msampaio/musicontour/doc/glossary.rst

         Contour space.
 The abstraction of musical elements ordered from low to high disregarding their absolute values.

-    Embed Contour
+    Embedded Contour
         A numeric measure for similarity between csegs with different cardinality.
-A embed contour has its comparison matrix embed in bigger contour.
+A embedded contour has its comparison matrix embedded in bigger contour.

     Internal Diagonal
         The diagonals above zero main diagonal in a Comparison